-Formerly designated as the Computed Allowance Minimum or CAM, the Self Support Reserve is intended to assure that low-income obligors retain sufficient income to meet their own basic needs as well as to maintain the incentive to continue employment.
+Formerly designated as the Computed Allowance Minimum, or CAM, the Self Support Reserve is intended to assure that low-income obligors retain sufficient income to meet their own basic needs as well as to maintain the incentive to continue employment.

 Rule 1910.16-4 -- Reductions in Support for Shared Parenting Time.
-Proposed adoption of a model similar to the one that has been used in Arizona for several years.
 Because the basic child support schedule at Pa.R.C.P.
-1910.16-3 is based upon studies of expenditures on children in intact households, no consideration is made of the costs the obligor assumes when he/she exercises visitation or partial or shared custody.
-This amendment assumes that no reduction will be made in the basic amount of support if the obligor spends less than four days per year with the child.
-Incremental reductions would be made when the obligor is with the child four or more days per year.
+1910.16-3 is based upon studies of expenditures on children in intact households, no consideration is made of the costs the obligor assumes when he or she exercises visitation or partial or shared custody.
+This amendment institutes a schedule of reductions for shared parenting time.